 11. Yep – a bonus tip.

 Find out who’ll actually be writing your book.
-Does the site farm out their writing projects or use subcontractors?
+Does the site farm out its writing projects or use subcontractors?
 Is it a staff of writers?
 This is not to say the latter is bad, but it’s good to know who you’ll be working with and if they’re qualified to write your book.

 So, there you have it, 10 11 tips for getting started with a children’s ghostwriter.
 I hope they help you choose one you’ll feel comfortable with.